Ireland’s Pledge on Plastic Packaging Waste

 Our Members are committed to reducing plastic packaging waste and helping Ireland to play its part in achieving the key goals set out within the EU Circular Economy Package.
 You can find out more in our Repak Plastics Pledge Report 2018.

-80 of our Member companies have signed the Plastic Packaging Pledge, committing to work with all stakeholders including our suppliers, customers and the public to achieve the following objectives.
+Over 90 of our Member companies have signed the Plastic Packaging Pledge, committing to work with all stakeholders including our suppliers, customers and the public to achieve the following objectives.
 On May 10th 2019 we launched the Repak Members’ Plastic Pledge with the Minister for Communications, Climate Action and Environment, Richard Bruton TD.

 - Prioritise the prevention of plastic packaging waste by minimising avoidable single use packaging and promoting packaging reuse where possible.